Cybersecurity Incident: Your Questions

 Q. Can I submit a new complaint to the Ombudsman?

 Yes.
 Our online Make A Complaint form is available.
 This is the easiest way to make a complaint to us.
 Please note: We no longer accept complaints by email.
 While we can accept new complaints, restoring our operational services may take some time.
 Your complaint will be acknowledged.
-However please , be aware that it may be some time before any work on your complaint starts.
+However please , be aware that it may be some time before we will be able to progress on your complaint.
 Unfortunately, this includes any complaints that you may consider to be urgent.

 Once work has commenced on your complaint, your caseworker will contact you directly.